zmoon/crt1d/docs/examples/binning.md

 Below, we can see that when we compute the average reflectance, over certain regions the above doesn't matter much (PAR/visible).
 In the NIR, however, there is a strong preference for smaller wavelengths, which overall weights leaf reflectance towards higher values.

-In the below, `'unifrom'` corresponds to standard smearing, with no solar weighting.
+In the below, `'uniform'` corresponds to standard smearing, with no solar weighting.

 First, we calculate average values using the original spectrum, loaded [above](leafsoil).